CrimsonDemon567PC/Mantis/README.md

 To measure compilation and execution performance: python cli.py bench path/to/source.mt --iter 1000

 ### D. BUNDLING
 Mantis supports .mtnb files, which are production-ready bundles containing multiple modules and assets in a zero-copy format.
+Binaries can be executed on arm64, x86-64, Wondows, Unix, etc. (loader and backends required)

+## Packages
+Download or upload packages here: [Mantis Package Index](https://mantispi.page.gd)